 - Set thresholds for participation to allow voters to have a meaningful exchange between viable candidates.
 The thresholds will be high enough to include viable candidates but low enough to admit candidates who may have a significant chance of acquiring public support.

 - Rotate debate venues across the state to increase public participation, as well as highlight regional issues throughout the state.

-- Schedule two to three statewide debates (governor/senator) and one to two Congressional debates each general election.
+- Schedule one to two debates for statewide and federal races each election cycle.
 This does not preclude the candidates from scheduling additional debates.
 However, this would guarantee there was at least one debate in each race.